 Custom-Built Under Stairs Wine Cellars for Los Angeles Homes

 For wine cellar enthusiasts, unique custom under stairs wine cellars can be created even in limited spaces.
-Recently, we provided a custom wine cellar building service for one of our clients in Los Angeles.
+Recently, we provided a service for building a custom wine cellar for one of our clients in Los Angeles.
 They decided to design the cellar to be placed underneath the stairs.
-This particular cellar stands out because of its horizontal wine display racks, which are visible from outside through the wall.
+This particular cellar stands out because of its horizontal wine display racks, visible from outside through the wall.

 Overview of the Contemporary Under Stairs Wine Cellars Project

-This wine cellar has an elegant look, featuring 3/4-inch tempered frameless glass doors and reclaimed wine barrel flooring.
-Inside the cellar are cork-forward style racking.
-This includes diamond shaped X bins, and reveal row racks and label forward racks in the windows.
+This wine cellar has an elegant look, featuring 3/4-inch tempered frameless glass doors and reclaimed wine This elegant wine cellar features 3/4-inch tempered frameless glass doors and reclaimed wine barrel flooring.
+Inside the cellar is cork-forward style racking.
+This includes diamond-shaped X bins, reveal row racks, and label forward racks in the windows.
 A WhisperKOOL wall-mount cooling unit was also installed to ensure the optimal temperature within the confined space.

 Under Stairs Wine Cellars: Making the Most of Any Size Space

 When deciding on wine storage ideas, it is crucial to consider the size and shape of the space.
-Under-stair wine cellars with built-in wall wine racks are a great fit for narrow spaces.
-For larger spaces, wall-to-wall wine storage spaces with industrial cooling systems are often popular.
-If you want something more modern and unique, then glass walls and display cases may be the way to go.
+Under-stairs wine cellars with built-in wall wine racks are an excellent fit for narrow spaces.
+Wall-to-wall wine storage spaces with industrial cooling systems are often favored for larger spaces.
+If you want something more modern and unique, glass walls and display cases may be the way to go.